Overview

 Strollers for Running and Walking

-Talk to Your Doctor or Midwife You should be discussing your exercise and activity with your doctor or midwife in the context of your level of experience and the particulars of your pregnancy.
+You should discuss your exercise and activity with your doctor or midwife in the context of your level of experience and the particulars of your pregnancy.
 If your care provider has reservations about workouts you feel comfortable doing, please talk through their concerns.
 If you are not very active and your care provider encourages you to start exercising, start with just a few minutes a day.
-Whether you are an athlete or are just starting out, almost any activity can be modified so that you can feel empowered to exercise during your pregnancy.
+Whether you are an athlete or are just beginning, almost any activity can be modified so that you can feel empowered to exercise during your pregnancy.

 Thank you to the amazing companies that have supported this episode.